hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-onboarding-self-service.md

   -H 'Accept: application/json'
 ```

-The result should show 200 status with an empty list.
+The wallet was successfully created, but it currently does not contain any DIDs - indicated by an empty list and a 200 status.
 The tenant should only perform interactions within the scope of this wallet.